dmachard/go-dnscollector/docs/loggers/logger_stdout.md

   > output format: `text`, `jinja`, `json`, `flat-json` or `pcap`

 * `text-format` (string)
-  > output text format, please refer to the default text format to see all available [directives](../configuration.md#custom-text-format), use this parameter if you want a specific format
+  > output text format, please refer to the default text format to see all available [text directives](../dnsconversions.md#text-format-inline) use this parameter if you want a specific format

 * `jinja-format` (string)
   > jinja template, please refer [Jinja templating](../dnsconversions.md#jinja-templating) to see all available directives